AnishChougule/Power-BI-Projects/Supply Chain Project Power BI/README.md

 1) Data cleaning and transformation in power query
 2) Data modeling
-3) Using DAX, creating measures
+3) Developing measures and visualizations using DAX
-4) Dashboard design
+4) Designing the dashboard

 I learned several things while working on this project: